Water turbine: Design and application

 Turbine selection is based on the available water head, and less so on the available flow rate.
 In general, impulse turbines are used for high head sites, and reaction turbines are used for low-head sites.
 Kaplan turbines with adjustable blade pitch are well-adapted to wide ranges of flow or head conditions, since their peak efficiency can be achieved over a wide range of flows.

 Small turbines (mostly under 10 MW) may have horizontal shafts, and even fairly large bulb-type turbines up to 100 MW or so may be horizontal.
 Very large Francis and Kaplan machines usually have vertical shafts because this makes best use of the available head, and makes installation of a generator more economical.
 Pelton wheels may be either vertical or horizontal shaft machines because the size of the machine is so much less than the available head.
 Some impulse turbines use multiple jets per runner to balance shaft thrust.
 This also allows for the use of a smaller turbine runner, which can decrease costs and mechanical losses.
+As of 2021, the largest turbines are the 1,000 MW turbine/generators in each of the 16 assemblies in the Baihetan Dam.